mahdi-robbani/location-app/README.md

 4. A page that tracks the International Space Station (ISS) in real time.

 ## Running the app
+1. Install dependencies  by using `npm install`
-Start the server by using `node server.js`
+2. Start the server by using `node server.js`

 ## Viewing the web page
 Go to `http://localhost:3000/` on a web browser